CompuTec/computec-docs/docs/appengine/developers-guide/rest-odata-api/connecting-to-appengine-from-sap.md

 sidebar_position: 2
 ---

-# Connecting to AppEngine from SAP Business One Integration Framework
+# Connecting to CompuTec AppEngine from SAP Business One Integration Framework

-Efficient integration between SAP Business One Integration Framework (B1if v2.0) and external systems like AppEngine is essential for seamless data exchange.
+Efficient integration between SAP Business One Integration Framework (B1if v2.0) and external systems like CompuTec CompuTec AppEngine is essential for seamless data exchange.
 This document demonstrates how to establish such a connection using REST API and token-based authentication.

 ---

-Example of a connection made from B1if (v2.0) to AppEngine using REST API:
+Example of a connection made from B1if (v2.0) to CompuTec AppEngine using REST API:

-When integrating B1if (v2.0) with AppEngine via REST API, two authentication methods are available: **cookies** and tokens.
+When integrating B1if (v2.0) with CompuTec AppEngine via REST API, two authentication methods are available: **cookies** and tokens.
 This example focuses on token-based authentication, which is more secure and suitable for such scenarios.

 Tokens are generated upon a successful login and have a limited validity of 20 minutes.
 Once the token expires, a new one must be obtained to maintain functionality.

-A key challenge in this setup is managing tokens efficiently within B1if, especially when integration scenarios involve connecting a single AppEngine instance to multiple company databases.
+A key challenge in this setup is managing tokens efficiently within B1if, especially when integration scenarios involve connecting a single CompuTec AppEngine instance to multiple company databases.
 The optimal solution for this challenge is to store tokens in **BizStore**, ensuring secure and streamlined token management across integration scenarios.

 ## Login